mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/scale-up/index.md

     In this sample baseline configuration, the `count` variable is set to 1.
 With this setting, the Edge-LB pool uses one load balancer instance from one of the public agents to distribute incoming traffic from all available public agent nodes.

-1. Modify the sample Edge-LB pool configuration file to scale up the number of Edge-LB pool instances from 1 to 3.
+1. Modify the sample Edge-LB pool configuration file to scale up the number of Edge-LB pool instances by changing the `count` setting from 1 to 3.

     ```bash
     vi scaleup-nginx-lb.json